-🧵 Making a simple API
+Making a Simple API

 In this article, I will show you how to make a simple JSON API with afire.
 This article assumes you have some rust experience already.
 If not check out the Rust Book here.
-For the project, let’s make a random quote API.

-🏈 Planning
+Planning

+For this example I will be making an api to fetch random quotes.
 So, let’s find some quotes first.
 I found a quote dataset on kaggle, download it here.

 Now to plan what API endpoints we want.
 To start, let’s keep it simple and use these endpoints: